Subproject III

 Democratic Imagination and Democratic Imaginaries

 Theory clarifies PREDEF's basic conceptual tools, including 'prefiguration', 'disclosure', and 'pre-enactment'.
-This conceptual groundwork feeds into a theory of democratic imagination.
-While there is some literature on political imagination, the issue of specifically democratic imagination has so far been largely neglected, even more so in terms of institutional imagination.
+This conceptual groundwork feeds into a democratic theory of imagination.
+While there is some literature on political imagination, a specifically democratic account of imagination remains a desideratum, even more so in terms of institutional imagination.
 To this end, ‘organic theories’ of prefiguration, developed by cultural and political activists (as studied in subproject Culture), are brought into dialogue with academic theories.

 Counter-Institutions as Spaces of Democratic Imagination